 Recipe FAQs

-Okoy should be crispy and not greasy.
+Ukoy should be crispy and not greasy.
 A thin batter allows the flavors of the shrimp and vegetables to shine.

 Yes, this recipe is gluten-free.
 Rice flour, cornstarch, and potato starch are all gluten-free and ideal for frying.

 Avoid overcrowding the pan to prevent the temperature from dropping and make them absorb more oil.
 A thick batter can also make them less crispy.
-You can add baking powder or use carbonated water instead of plain water to produce a lighter and crispier okoy.
+You can add baking powder or use carbonated water instead of plain water to produce a lighter and crispier Ukoy.

-An air fryer is not recommended for cooking okoy since the batter is wet.
+An air fryer is not recommended for cooking Ukoy since the batter is wet.
 However, you can reheat the fritters in it.
 If you want to cut back on the oil, you can also bake them on a baking sheet in the oven.

 Other appetizers and sides you may like